Team101-logo

 Security-Camera-Laws-in-Illinois--What-You-Need-to-Know-Now

-Recently, violence in the State of Illinois has been a pressing issue.
-The crime rate rose 41% from 2021 and compared to the national average, in 2022, the Land of Lincoln reported a higher number of incidents per 1,000 people.
-This is the second-consecutive year violent crime rates have gone up and the third year the state reported higher rates than both the East North Central region and the US overall.
+In the past year, violence in the State of Illinois has been a pressing issue.
+The crime rate rose 41% from 2021, and in 2022, the state reported a higher number of incidents per 1,000 people than the national average.
+This was the second consecutive year violent crime rates had gone up and the third year the state reported higher rates than both the East North Central region and the US overall.
+That said, we saw reported violent crime rates decline in 2024, down to 36,756 from 39,002 in 2023, indicating that some of this problem has been effectively addressed in recent years.

 Safety demands the application of concentric circles of protection.
 The idea behind this in-depth defense strategy is that the security of your property gets stronger with every integration of security hardware, starting from the outer perimeter and moving inward to internal areas, where usually, the greatest protection is demanded.

-A key element of concentric circles of protection is video surveillance.
-Especially, when the technology adopted is sophisticated, custom-built or specifically designed to address the physical vulnerabilities of your site, and utilized in conjunction with other modern solutions.
+A key element of concentric circles of protection is the integration of video surveillance especially, when the technology being adopted is sophisticated, custom-built or specifically designed to address the physical vulnerabilities of your site.
+When this technology is utilized in conjunction with other modern solutions, it can be an incredibly useful tool, but the more complicated your tech stack gets, the more legal, technical and external considerations you become responsible for.

-Smart, IP-based video cameras can deter, detect, delay, and even respond to crime.
+Smart, IP-based video cameras can deter, detect, delay, and even respond to criminal activity.
 Moreover, footage can be a valuable source of evidence.
 In a proactive video surveillance system, expert operators monitor live feeds 24/7, potential suspects get identified, and crime is successfully deterred.

-There is no doubt that a robust security environment includes the use of advanced cameras.
-However, less known is the fact that organizations must adhere to strict video and audio surveillance laws, in each state, to avoid violations of privacy and expensive penalties.
+There is no doubt that a robust security environment should include the use of modern, advanced camera systems.
+However, organizations must adhere to strict video and audio surveillance laws in each state as well to avoid violations of privacy and expensive penalties.
+Along with federal requirements discussed herein, Illinois also has its own Right to Privacy in the Workplace Act that can have additional implications when it comes to the installation and placement of security equipment.

 In Illinois, employers can utilize video monitoring to improve staff productivity, diminish false legal claims, or increase protection in the workplace by preventing theft, violence, or sabotage.
-Although cameras can be legally installed, the business reason to videotape employees must always be legitimate and clearly stated.
+Although cameras can be legally installed, the business reason to videotape employees still must always be legitimate and clearly stated in signage and resources provided to employees (e.g. an employee handbook).

-Typically, video monitoring is essential to support any business’ security and productivity.
-Likewise, there are several surveillance cameras and privacy laws that must be considered when integrating monitoring solutions to avoid the violation of any state or federal statute.
-Acknowledging that employees have the right to privacy and to know when they are under surveillance is crucial.
+Typically, video monitoring is essential to support the security and productivity of a business.
+There are several laws relating to surveillance cameras and privacy that must be considered when integrating monitoring solutions, and failing to do so opens a business up to significant risk of violating one of many state or federal statutes.
+Employees have the right to privacy in most work settings, and their employers are responsible for maintaining that right while they are at work.

-In Illinois, the below guidelines should be carefully followed to legally install and use security cameras in the workplace.
+In Illinois, the following guidelines are a great starting point for employers that are looking to legally install and use security cameras in the workplace:

 1. Determine and document your business reasons for having surveillance cameras.
 Legitimate reasons include health, safety, theft prevention, workplace productivity, and security.
 If applicable, consider limiting the times during the day the cameras will be in use to achieve the specified business purpose (i.e, productivity, internal theft).